ga-wdi-curriculum/rails-activerecord/readme.md

 end
 ```

-Oh man!
-I really messed my migration up by misspelling photo but I've already run my migrations.
-If I fix it directly here in this migration file and run `rake db:migrate`, I can look at my `db/schema.rb` file and see that nothings changed, it still says `poto_url`.
-It didn't take.
+We really messed this migration up by misspelling `:photo_url`.
+But oh no, we've already run our migrations!
+What do we do?

+We could directly modify this migration file and run `rake db:migrate`.
+* But if we then look at `db/schema.rb`, however, we see that nothing has changed.
+It still says `poto_url`.

-We can reset the entire database in the terminal:
+What about resetting the entire database via the Terminal?

 ```bash
 $ rake db:drop